Braid group: Braid index

 The "braid index" is the least number of strings needed to make a closed braid representation of a link.
 It is equal to the least number of Seifert circles in any projection of a knot.

 History

 Braid groups were introduced explicitly by Emil Artin in 1925, although (as Wilhelm Magnus pointed out in 1974) they were already implicit in Adolf Hurwitz's work on monodromy from 1891.

 Braid groups may be described by explicit presentations, as was shown by Artin in 1947.
 Braid groups are also understood by a deeper mathematical interpretation: as the fundamental group of certain configuration spaces.

 As Magnus says, Hurwitz gave the interpretation of a braid group as the fundamental group of a configuration space (cf. braid theory), an interpretation that was lost from view until it was rediscovered by Ralph Fox and Lee Neuwirth in 1962.

+Joan Birman’s book Braids, Links, and Mapping Class Groups (1974) was the first book devoted to braid groups.